publicmays/Reactjs/docs/officialDocumentation/optimizingPerformance.md

 Here’s a subtree of components.
 For each one, `SCU` indicates what `shouldComponentUpdate` returned, and `vDOMEq` indicates whether the rendered React elements were equivalent.
 Finally, the circle’s color indicates whether the component had to be reconciled or not.

 ![](https://reactjs.org/static/5ee1bdf4779af06072a17b7a0654f6db/cd039/should-component-update.png)

+Since `shouldComponentUpdate` returned false for the subtree rooted at C2, React did not attempt to render C2, and thus didn’t even have to invoke `shouldComponentUpdate` on C4 and C5.

+For C1 and C3, `shouldComponentUpdate` returned true, so React had to go down to the leaves and check them.
+For C6 `shouldComponentUpdate` returned true, and since the rendered elements weren’t equivalent React had to update the DOM.

+The last interesting case is C8.
+React had to render this component, but since the React elements it returned were equal to the previously rendered ones, it didn’t have to update the DOM.

+Note that React only had to do DOM mutations for C6, which was inevitable.
+For C8, it bailed out by comparing the rendered React elements, and for C2’s subtree and C7, it didn’t even have to compare the elements as we bailed out on `shouldComponentUpdate`, and render was not called.

+## Examples